DIY No-Sew Party Tablecloths and Runners

 Are you ready to give this a try?
 Here’s what you’ll need to begin.

-Calculate Amount of Fabric Needed
+Amount of Fabric Needed for Tablecloth

-To determine how much fabric you need, measure your table top.
+To determine how much fabric you need, measure your tabletop.
 Most fabrics are either 45 or 60 inches wide.
 Most outdoor fabrics are only available at 60 inches wide.

-Iron a 1/2 inch hem all the way around your fabric shape.
+2 Iron a 1/2 inch hem all the way around your fabric shape.

-Tuck the hem tape between the hem and iron, pressing as you go.
+3 Tuck the hem tape between the hem and iron, pressing as you go.

 These fabrics tend to be heavier and stiffer and might hold up better without multiple folds.
 For the interior fabrics, hang in a closet or fold them and store them with your other linens.

 If you have an event coming up and you are looking for an instant way elevate to your party decor, give this project a try.
 It really is easy and (visually) rewarding!